limodou/desktopnotify/README.md

 });
 ```

-You can also give icon to show function, just like:
+You can also give 'icon' to show function, just like:

 ```
 Notify.show({title:'Hello', message:'Test', icon:"/examples/success.ico"});